DeflectoMC/Multiplayer-Possible/README.md

 - I have been working on this topic overall for 3 months now.
 I've had to do it slowly on my own, do my own research, and find the best options available.
 This is probably the 6th-8th iteration I've done of this idea, and third open sourced.

-- Nobody wanted to help me code it.
+- Nobody decided to help with coding during that entire time.
 Please do be respectful in your criticisms, and understand that I do care and am just trying to help bring these major benefits to everyone, and not gatekeep the knowledge to myself.

+- "It's easy to tear down someone else's ship, but very hard to build and successfully sail your own."